johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-29-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 From the developer's browser, HTTP requests will be sent to the Vite server running on `http://localhost:5173`.
 The Vite server will proxy authentication emulation requests to the Static Web Apps CLI local authentication emulator running on `http://localhost:4280`.
 All other requests will be proxied to the ASP.NET backend server running on `http://localhost:5000`.

-This setup means that the cookie that is set by the Static Web Apps CLI local authentication emulator will be sent to the ASP.NET backend server with every request.
+This setup means that the cookie that is set by the Static Web Apps CLI local authentication emulator will be shared with the ASP.NET backend server through the Vite proxy mechanism.
 So to make the ASP.NET authentication work, we need to make sure that the ASP.NET server is configured to accept this cookie and use it to authenticate the user.

 ## Time to implement